babygang-c64/BygShellV2/README.md

 Note : this is beeing reviewed as a lot has moved, not all functions are available in the BIOS, new ones are there, and the 16 bit registers have been moved around in the ZP space in order to avoid conflicting with BASIC which uses a lot of those.
-That's breaking some of the existing macros for registers other than R0 and R1

 ### 16 bit registers
 ```
-8 x 16bit registers (R0 to R7) are stored on ZP starting at address $39
+8 x 16bit registers (R0 to R7) are stored on ZP, see macros.asm for locations
 They are referenced with the following pre-defined labels :
 zr0 to zr1 : base address of registers
 zr0l to zr1l : lower bytes of registers